Multitenancy in Keycloak Using the Organizations Feature

 Summary

 In this article, we saw how to configure multiple organizations within a single Keycloak realm to support multi-tenancy.
-You can also redirect users upfront to a specific Identity Provider using the kc_idp_hint parameter.
+You can also redirect users upfront to a specific Identity Provider using the kc_idp_hint parameter – learn more about this in our article on using kc_idp_hint to choose identity provider in Keycloak.

 Depending on business requirements, organizations can choose between: